samgeles/portfolio/README.md

   - Excel

   **Techniques Used**
-  - performed exploratory data analysis using python
+  - performed exploratory data analysis using python to identify data quality issues and outliers
   - utilized Recency Frequency Monetary Scoring to segment customers
   - performed K-means clustering with RFM segments to identify target groups